1-5-7-1

-Land lines
+Landlines

 The 1571 feature was introduced by BT Group to the UK in the 1990s after they digitised all the telephone exchanges.
 As of 2006 several other telephone service providers in the British Isles also provided 1571 answering services, including One.Tel, Platinum Telecom, Kingston Communications, and Manx Telecom.
 Most such providers rely on a local loop that is owned by BT Group.
 However, it is also available from providers that have their own local loops, such as Virgin Media.

 In 2001, BT Group launched its Answer 1571 service as a free service, available at no extra cost to its existing telephone line customers.
 In 2007 a charge of £1 was introduced for any month in which two chargeable calls are not made on the line (this might apply, for instance, to people who have Carrier preselect with another telephone company).
 In 2014 a monthly charge (£2.25 as of 2016) was introduced for all residential users of the service, and the charge for not making two chargeable calls in any month (which had increased to £2) was removed.
 The Answer 1571 service, a cut-down version of BT Group's Call Minder service, allows a calling party to leave messages when the called party is engaged or does not answer within a fixed number of rings.
 The system allows for the storage of up to 20 messages, each of which can be up to 2 minutes long, for up to 60 days (or 20 days once they have been heard).
 To indicate to called parties that they have waiting messages, the exchange sends an interrupted dialling tone to them when they take their telephone off-hook.
 The called party can retrieve the messages by dialling 1571.

 A significant advantage of 1571 answering services over answering machines is that messages can be recorded when the called party is engaged on another call, in addition to when the call is not answered.
 This is particularly useful when long calls are made, e.g., on long dialled-up Internet sessions.